 - Garbage must be removed from the setting at least once each week. - The setting and outside play areas must be free of excessive accumulations of refuse or debris, including stacks of old newspapers, broken furnishings, rusting car parts, etc. - Play areas and therapy equipment must be in good repair.
-Trampolines should not have any holes, patches or tears.
-If netting is used, it should be in good repair with no holes or tears.

-The life-safety rules don't contain a list of allowed/ prohibited equipment, however, the equipment you have must be in safe condition.
-We recommend you check with the Consumer Product Safety Commission (C.P.S.C.) for their recommendations on safe usage and to confirm that your equipment has not been recalled.
+The life-safety rules don't contain a list of allowed/prohibited equipment, however, the equipment you have must be in safe condition.
+We recommend that you check with the Consumer Product Safety Commission (C.P.S.C.) for their recommendations on safe usage and to confirm that your equipment has not been recalled.